 hearts to the perfect solution to this problem.

 This problem is usually born from the place or position of lack; in the face of abundance, this will not be so much of a problem.
-When one party begins to get overwhelmed with the financial burden of the home, then he/she gets so consumed by how they feel that they are totally unaware of the efforts and contributions of their partner.
+When one party begins to get overwhelmed with the financial burden of the home, then he/she get so consumed by how they feel that they are totally unaware of the efforts and contributions of their partner.
 And even though the partner does so much, it doesn't seem to be appreciated because all they see is what they feel and nothing more.

 However, the one whose efforts go unnoticed tends to feel hurt and wants to withdraw due to a lack of acknowledgment and appreciation, which does not resolve the problem but creates more.
 It's either the one who is not appreciated, fights for acknowledgment, or withdraws, leading to a breakdown in communication.
 Whichever way, it leads to a bigger problem, becoming a rollercoaster of issues.
 Whether